cloudnoize/CodeAnalysis/MicroLock.md

 - The return type is defined as follows
      `<template <typename> class Atom = std::atomic>
         	  using Futex = Atom<std::uint32_t>;`
- - The futex is used for the slow path,
+ - The futex is used for the slow path,  and it operates on a shared 32 bit unsigned integer as done in the ParkingLot class where it queue threads that waits on a lock by its address.
+ -

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAzNTA4NzQ0NywyNTEyOTk2NDEsMjA5MD
+eyJoaXN0b3J5IjpbMTQ2OTk3MTAzMywyNTEyOTk2NDEsMjA5MD
 MxNzQyMF19
 -->